-Each OSS & HFPS training day is run up to four times in any one year.
+Each OSS & HFPS training day is run up to four times in any one year (the exception to this is your year two specialty day).
 This allows trainees to book a training day well in advance so as to minimise any disruptions locally.